 1. Your employer’s contribution match isn’t enough.

-According to John Wasik of Forbes, the most common employer contribution match is dollar-for dollar on the first 6 percent of employee deferrals.
+The most common employer contribution match is dollar-for dollar on the first 6 percent of employee deferrals, according to a recent study by Aon Hewitt.
 But not everyone is seeing this kind of match.
 Only an estimated 19% of companies are this generous with their contributions.
 The most common contribution match used to be 50 cents on the first 6 percent.

 Double check with your 401(k) plan to see what your employer’s match is, and make sure you are contributing at least enough to meet the employer match.
 You don’t want to miss out on free money!
 If you feel your employer’s match is a little low, it may be in your best interest to increase retirement savings elsewhere.